laikas123/FileAccessMonitor/README.md

 6d306eb17519   ebpfbox:Dockerfile   "/bin/bash"              5 seconds ago   Up 4 seconds                                                    kind_bouman
 ```

-The formatting is a bit messy in the README file, but basically in the row where IMAGE column says "ebpfbox:Dockerfile" you'll want to grab the data from the CONTAINER ID column.
+The formatting is a bit messy in the README file, but basically in the row where the IMAGE column says "ebpfbox:Dockerfile" you'll want to grab the data from the CONTAINER ID column.
 In my case the container id is 6d306eb17519.
 With this id in hand run the following to get a root shell into the same container running in the other terminal:

 ```console
 logan@logan-ThinkPad-X1-Extreme-2nd:~$ docker exec -ti --privileged 6d306eb17519 /bin/bash